drcjar/ipfjes-thesis/source/14_chapter_6.md

 We obtained funding from welcome trust (201291/Z/16/Z) and ethical approval (IRAS project ID 203355, REC reference 17/EM/0021).
 We also obtained NIHR portfolio status (CPMS ID 203355) and registered our study on clinicaltrials.gov (NCT03211507).
 Full study documentation is available online at www.ipfjes.org.

 ### Selection
+Initially 15 hospitals were invited to collaborate as recruiting centres for IPFJES.
+Centres were selected on the basis of us having a known contact there, the centre having an IPF MDT, geographic dispersion, and  confirmation that the centre could recruit 40 cases and 40 controls over two years.
+Six additional centres were added to ensure the study wide recruitment target was achieved when it became apparent that only seven of the original 15 recruiting centres would meet their agreed target.

 Cases were men of any age who were diagnosed with IPF at 21 collaborating hospitals across England, Scotland, and Wales between 01/02/2017 and 01/10/2019.
 The diagnosis of IPF by the referring centres was made at MDT on the basis of clinical history, high-resolution computed-tomography (HRCT), and where necessary lung biopsy in accordance with standard criteria.[@Raghu2011] Referring centres provided HRCT report findings for all cases and histopathology report findings for cases where a biopsy was performed.

 At each collaborating hospital an outpatient clinic was randomly selected to be the source clinic for the recruitment of controls from a list of all outpatient clinics (not confined to respiratory) that the local research team could recruit.
 If the clinic selected was unsuitable, for example because it did not contain men of a similar age to cases or the clinic lead declined to participate then this was recorded and a further random selection made.
 Controls were men that attended the selected outpatient clinics between 01/02/2017 and 01/10/2019.
 Controls were frequency-matched on age, were recruited to achieve a pre-defined recruitment target of 920 participants.